bridgecrewio/checkov-action/README.md

     # Steps represent a sequence of tasks that will be executed as part of the job
     steps:
-      # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
+      # Checks-out your repository under $GITHUB_WORKSPACE, so follow-up steps can access it
       - uses: actions/checkout@v3

       - name: Checkov GitHub Action